chaseruskin/orbit/docs/src/tutorials/tutorials.md

 # Tutorials

-The following tutorials aim to provide step-by-step instructions through examples of basic ways for interacting with `orbit`.
+This section provides step-by-step instructions through examples of basic ways for interacting with `orbit`.

 > ### Command Line Notation
 > Throughout the tutorials and the rest of the book, commands will be shown that are used in the terminal.
 Lines that are entered in a terminal are denoted by starting with a $.
 The $ is just a special marker; it is not to be entered with the command.
 Lines that don't start with a $ are typically the output of the previous command.

 Before starting the tutorials, it is assumed you possess basic knowledge of the following topics: